pdfinn/gamera/README.md

 It also installs `libssl-dev` so that HTTPS support can be built.
 If you are on a native Plan 9 system, ensure the appropriate TLS library is installed (for example the 9front TLS tools).
+Parsing relies on Plan 9's `libhtml`.
+The wrapper implementation in `src/html.c` requires `libhtml` and its dependencies to be present in your Plan 9 or plan9port environment.
 Optional features are toggled at build time.
 Set `TLS=1` to enable HTTPS fetching and `JS=1` to include the experimental JavaScript
 interpreter: